hebron-george/TheFloridaMoon/README.md

 TheFloridaMoon
 ==============

-Twitter bot that posts what the status of the sky is going to be for Moon viewing from Florida for the night
+Twitter bot that posts what the status of the sky is going to be for Moon viewing from Central Florida for the night

 APIs Used
 =========